mjsalerno/UnoBot/README.md

 		ScoreBoardFileName - the name of the file you want the score board to be saves to so when the unoBot exits it will still keep everyones score.
+If no value given it default to "ScoreBoard.dat"

+		Verbose - set this equal to true if you want the bot to print out all actions verbosely, this is mainly used for debugging.
+			If no value is given it will default to false.

 ## Usage